 We did get blocked by fallen trees in Ngoye forest and here’s the thing: Among all the rugged pilots, 4X4 experts and farmers among us, NOT ONE had brought along a tow rope or any decent rescue equipment!
 It took an accountant with a pocket knife to fashion a tow rope out of a liana that eventually saved our bacon.
 ‘Strue.

-I will stand by my story and I will protect my sources, even if they were in their cups.
-Here Sheila shows the total rescue equipment we manged to rustle up; and there’s the tow rope fashioned from a forest liana that saved the day.
+I will stand by my story and I will protect my saucers, even if they were in their cups.
+Here Sheila shows the total rescue equipment we managed to rustle up; and there’s the tow rope fashioned from a forest liana that saved the day.